History of the Japanese in Houston: Economy

 Houston's first Japanese grocery store, the Nippan Daido (大道日本食料品店 Daidō Nihon Shokuryōhinden) at Westheimer Road at Wilcrest, in the Westchase district.
 It opened in 1978.
 As of 1998 Japanese is the predominant language and most items are marked in Japanese and English.
 In 1988 Leslie Watts of the Houston Chronicle wrote that it is "[v]irtually identical in appearance, sound and smell to the small neighborhood markets found in Japan".
-As of 1988 the store offered noodles, fruit and vegetables. vegetables, cigarettes, video rental, underwear and lingerie, socks, origami kits, toys, dolls, cockroach traps, and pharmaceuticals.
+As of 1988 the store offered noodles, fruits and vegetables, cigarettes, video rental, underwear and lingerie, socks, origami kits, toys, dolls, cockroach traps, and pharmaceuticals.
 As of 1998 the store offered fish, teas, soy sauces, frozen potstickers and dumplings, alcohol, tofu sauces, miso soups, rice cookers, chopsticks, and Japanese videos.
 It was a branch of a chain based in White Plains, New York; In 1988 this chain, a Japanese American business, had four other U.S. locations.
 The store's fortunes declined as other shops owned by larger corporations opened, resulting in its September 2019 closure.
 Toyo Hagiwara and another person acquired the shop and reopened it in December of that year.

 In 2015 Hideo Matsujiro, a cofounder of Marukai Market, announced that he planned to open the first large Japanese grocery in Houston; the store was scheduled to open in the fall of 2015 at the Ashford Village shopping center in the Houston Energy Corridor.
 The shopping center was previously unoccupied.
 The store, called "Seiwa Market" (セイワ・マーケット Seiwa Māketto), held a "soft opening" in August 2016.
 A realtor named Susan Kwok Annoura stated in 2016 that the development of Seiwa and some adjacent Japanese businesses may start a "Japantown" in Houston.

 As of 2015 there is a Japanese household goods store in the Houston Chinatown called "Fit."
 As of 2019 there was also a Daiso and a Kinokuniya.

+Some Japanese restaurants in Houston are owned by persons of Japanese backgrounds, although the majority are not.
+There was a restaurant named Tokyo Gardens, established by people of Japanese ancestry, which opened in 1968.
+The owners, Eugene and Hisako Gondo, originated from California and had been interned as part of the Internment of Japanese Americans during World War II.
+The couple had opened a Japanese restaurant in Dallas before opening the Houston restaurant, and later sold their other restaurants.
+The restaurant stopped operations in 1998.
+Erica Cheng of the Houston Chronicle wrote that during the period it was active, it "was Houston’s premier Japanese restaurant".
+In 1978 W.L.
+Taitte stated in Texas Monthly that the restaurant, which had servers do Japanese dances, "tries hard with the Japanese act for frustrated tourists."
+According to the owner of Nippon, a restaurant in Montrose which opened in 1986 and was operated by an ethnic Japanese owner, Japanese baseball players who were in the Houston area went to that restaurant.
+Nippon was scheduled to close in November 2024.
+Some Japanese restaurants in Houston were previously owned by persons of Japanese heritage but were later sold to other owners.